tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 Delegated credentials limit the exposure of the TLS private key by limiting its validity.
-An attacker who compromises the private key of a delegated credential can act as a man in the middle until the delegate credential expires, however they cannot create new delegated credentials.
+An attacker who compromises the private key of a delegated credential can act as a man-in-the-middle until the delegate credential expires, however they cannot create new delegated credentials.
 Thus, delegated credentials should not be used to send a delegation to an untrusted party, but is meant to be used between parties that have some trust relationship with each